istio/istio.io/content/en/blog/2019/introducing-istio-operator/index.md

 checks for installation change or upgrade.
 These checks are tightly integrated with the tools to prevent common errors and simplify troubleshooting.

-Going forward, we hope that this new approach will improve the user experience during Istio istallation and upgrade, better stabalize the installation API, and help users better manage and monitor their Istio installations.
+Going forward, we hope that this new approach will improve the user experience during Istio installation and upgrade, better stabilize the installation API, and help users better manage and monitor their Istio installations.
 Future work includes:

 - `istioctl` and the controller will support canary based upgrades.